lkodinsson/MARS/Basic/Maneuvers.md

 Participants in a grapple all move together.

 Only those who are are in control may attack with non-unarmed weapons.
 Unarmed attacks may be made even while holding a weapon.
 Weapons with the *large*, *two-handed*, or *versatile* features are too big to be used, even while in control.
-Attacks made by participants who do not have control deal half damage.
+Attacks made by participants who do not have control are downgraded to a graze if they result in a success or better.

 Attacks from non-grappled characters against grappled targets are made with advantage.